BackPonBeauty/Sega-Model-3-UI-for-20240128-/README.md

 ## How to get it

-Windows builds are available on [Release](https://github.com/BackPonBeauty/Sega-Model-3-UI-for-20240128-/releases) page.
+Windows Latest builds are available on [Release](https://github.com/BackPonBeauty/Sega-Model-3-UI-for-20240128-/releases) page.

 ## Build Instructions